 - Remember that not all parents will be comfortable or experienced in using such technology – but others will, enlist them as ‘tech support’ to help those who need it.

 - You can also run your AGM online.
 The AGM is essential – it’s mandated in your Constitution.

 - The normal rules (from your Constitution) apply to online meetings.
 You still need a chair, quorum requirements still apply, you still need someone to take and distribute minutes.

 - You can still run guest speaker events – in fact, there’s an opportunity to bring in guest speakers from remote locations – even from overseas – the online environment has no borders!

-If you are using Zoom to run meetings or social events, here are a few tips:
+If you are using Zoom, Webex or a similar videoconferencing platform to run meetings or social events, here are a few tips: